Austrian Nazism

 Austrian Nazism or Austrian National Socialism was a pan-German movement that was formed at the beginning of the 20th century.
 The movement took a concrete form on 15 November 1903 when the German Worker's Party (DAP) was established in Austria with its secretariat stationed in the town of Aussig (now Ústí nad Labem in the Czech Republic).
-It was suppressed under the rule of Engelbert Dollfuss (1932–34), with its political organization, the DNSAP ("German National Socialist Workers' Party") banned in early 1933, but was revived and made part of the German Nazi Party after the German annexation of Austria in 1938.
+It was suppressed under the rule of Engelbert Dollfuss (1932–34), with its political organization, the DNSAP ("German National Socialist Workers' Party"; Deutsche Nationalsozialistische Arbeiterpartei) banned in early 1933, but was revived and made part of the German Nazi Party after the German annexation of Austria in 1938.

 Origins

 Franko Stein from Eger (now Cheb, Czech Republic) and an apprentice bookbinder Ludwig Vogel from Brüx (now Most, Czech Republic), organised the Deutschnationaler Arbeiterbund (German National Workers' League) in 1893.
 It was a collection of labourers, apprentices, and trade unionists from the railroads, mines, and textile industries, who upheld nationalism as a result of their conflicts with the non-German-speaking portions of the workforce, especially in the railway systems.
 In 1899, Stein was able to convene a workers' congress in Eger and promulgated a 25-point program.

 Another convention was called in April 1902, under the title of "German-Political Workers' Association for Austria" (Deutschpolitischer Arbeiterverein für Österreich), in Saaz.
 In Aussig, on 15 November 1903, they reorganized under the name of the "German Workers' Party in Austria" (Deutsche Arbeiterpartei in Österreich).
 At further party congresses, Hans Knirsch proposed to call themselves the "Nationalsozialistische" (National-Socialist) or "Deutsch-Soziale" (German-social) Workers' Party.
 The Bohemian groups blocked the proposal, who did not want to copy the name of the Czech National Social Party.
 An early member of this group is Ferdinand Burschowsky, a printer from Hohenstadt (Moravia), who was active in writing and publishing.